YufeiWang777/LRRU/README.md

 ### Dataset

-We used two datasets for training and evaluation.

 #### KITTI Depth Completion (KITTI DC)

 KITTI DC dataset is available at the [KITTI DC Website](http://www.cvlibs.net/datasets/kitti/eval_depth.php?benchmark=depth_completion) and the data structure is: